A Scalable Algorithm For Sparse Portfolio Selection: Introduction

 \subsubsection{Decomposition algorithms: \quad}

-A well-known method for solving MINLOs such as Problem \eqref{mainproblemnonreg} is called outer approximation (OA), which was first proposed by \citet{duran1986outer} (building on the work of \citet{kelley1960cutting, benders1962partitioning, geoffrion1972generalized}), who prove its finite termination; see also \citet{leyffer1993deterministic, fletcher1994solving}, who supply a simpler proof of OA's convergence.
+A well-known method for solving MINLOs such as Problem \eqref{mainproblemnonreg} is called outer approximation (OA), which was first proposed by \citet{duran1986outer} (building on the work of \citet{kelley1960cutting, benders1962partitioning, geoffrion1972generalized}), who prove its finite termination.
 OA separates a difficult MINLO into a finite sequence of \textit{master} mixed-integer linear problems and non-linear \textit{subproblems} (NLOs).
 This is often a good strategy, because linear integer and continuous conic solvers are usually much more powerful than MINLO solvers.

-Unfortunately, OA has not yet been successfully applied to Problem \eqref{mainproblemnonreg}, because it requires informative gradient inequalities from each subproblem to attain a fast rate of convergence.
+Unfortunately, OA has not yet been successfully applied to Problem \eqref{mainproblemnonreg}, because it requires informative {sub}gradient inequalities from each subproblem to attain a fast rate of convergence.
 Among others, \citet{borchers1997computational, fletcher1998numerical} have compared OA to branch-and-bound, and found that branch-and-bound outperforms OA for Problem \eqref{mainproblemnonreg}.
-In our opinion, OA's poor performance in existing implementations is due to the way cardinality constraints are traditionally formulated.
-Indeed, imposing a cardinality constraint $\Vert \bm{x}\Vert_0 \leq k$ via ${\bm{x} \leq \bm{z}, \bm{e}^\top \bm{z} \leq k, \bm{z} \in \{0,1 \}^n}$, as was done in the aforementioned works, yields weak relaxations and supplies uninformative gradient inequalities\footnote{To see this, observe that applying OA with this formulation comprises using the dual multipliers on the constraint $\bm{x} \leq \bm{z}$ as subgradients.
-As (ignoring the trivial case where $\bm{x}=\bm{e}_i$) we have $x_i<z_i$ at each active index $i$, complementary slackness implies that the dual multipliers associated with all active constraints are $0$, i.e., give rise to uninformative gradients.}.

-In the present paper, by invoking strong duality, we derive a new gradient inequality, redesign OA using this inequality, and solve Problem \eqref{mainproblem} to certifiable optimality via OA.
-The numerical success of our decomposition scheme can be explained by three ingredients: (a) the strength of the gradient inequality, (b) our ability to sidestep degeneracy and generate \textit{Pareto optimal} cuts at no additional cost, as discussed directly below, and (c) the tightness of our non-linear reformulation of a sparsity constraint, as further investigated in a more general setting in \cite{bertsimas2019unified}.
+In the present paper, by invoking strong duality, we derive a new {sub}gradient inequality, redesign OA using this inequality, and solve Problem \eqref{mainproblem} to certifiable optimality via OA.
+The numerical success of our decomposition scheme can be explained by {two} ingredients: (a) the strength of the {sub}gradient inequality, and (b) the tightness of our non-linear reformulation of a sparsity constraint, as further investigated in a more general setting in \cite{bertsimas2019unified}.